 The monolithic Narashimha statute is again one of the prime attractions of Hampi.
 Though it is popularly accepted as Ugra Narashimha, it is actually a Laxmi Narashimha statue (the one in which Lord Narashimha is in his benevolent form).
 This fact is also mentioned in a painted board just by the side of the statue.
 Due to distortion of the face of the statue and the demolition of Goddess Laxmi, the statue gives an impression of it being Ugra Narashimha.
 The statue has a canopy of a seven hooded serpent which adds to the mysticism of the statue.

 Another major attraction in the list of major visiting places at Hampi.
-These elephant stables are huge and is marked by the different architectural design of the domes over each stable.
+These elephant stables are huge and are marked by the different architectural design of the domes over each stable.
 It is situated in the Zeena Enclosure which also has a small sculpture museum.

 Underground Shiva Temple: